 Groundwater resources in the form of wells and boreholes can provide a constant and renewable supply of filtered water for drinking, gardening, irrigation, and other such purposes reducing your impact on the environment.
 However, if the water supply used by a well or borehole is not replenished regularly by infiltration from rainwater and natural tablewater levels, then it may not be sustainable over the long summer months.
 Also the water quality needed for garden watering may contain toxic chemicals or high levels of salinity.

 Another eco-friendly way of watering your garden is to simply not have a water thirsty lawn or flowery plants to water in the first place.
-This may sound crazy to some, but laying rolls of artificial grass instead or real grass means you doe not need to water it, making this type of garden lawn ideal for those who live in areas which suffer from droughts.
-The lawn might be fake, but it looks and also feels very real and there is no mowing either.
+This may sound crazy to some, but laying rolls of artificial grass instead of real grass means you do not need to water it, making this type of garden lawn ideal for those who live in areas which suffer from water restrictions or droughts.
+The lawn may not be real grass, but with modern day artificial lawns and turf it can look and feel very real, plus there is no mowing either.

 There are plenty of other eco-friendly, efficient and environmentally conscious ways of watering your garden too.
 Water flow meters and irrigation systems help monitor and regulate the actual water consumption making the best effect for your garden.
 Soaker hoses and irrigation pipes use less water than sprinklers as they are specially designed to seep water out very slowly and steadily through thousands of little holes along their length.
 Garden plants and lawns can be water in a more efficient way because the water is delivered directly to the plants roots and precisely where they need it.